The Best WordPress Themes for Churches in 2026 (Free + Premium)

 Cons:

-• Heavier page weight and slower load times compared to Kadence or Astra, which can hurt your Google ranking and mobile experience
+• Heavier page weight and slower load times than Kadence or Astra

-• Divi-specific shortcodes create vendor lock-in, so if you ever switch themes, your content will need significant cleanup
+• Divi-specific shortcodes create vendor lock-in if you ever switch themes

 Price: $89/year or $249 for lifetime access.